The hard truth is that if you want to take your organisation into the future with innovations you’ve got to have a learning organisation:

 5. Do you have a way to enable the sharing of knowledge and insights to improve collaboration?

 Organizations can learn only as fast as the slowest link learns.
 Change is blocked unless an organisation can enable knowledge to be shared.
-In feedback and learning organisations, knowledge flows freely, and talent becomes visible and what we call “liquid”.
+In feedback and learning organizations, knowledge flows freely, and talent becomes visible and what we call “liquid”.
 “The best performing teams have talent that comes together in a complementary way.
 Teams must tap the potential for many minds to be more intelligent than one mind, the collective intelligence.
-If teams learn, they become a microcosm for learning throughout the organisation” (The Fifth Discpline, Peter M. Senge, MIT), or superorganism as others call it.
+If teams learn, they become a microcosm for learning throughout the organization” (The Fifth Discpline, Peter M. Senge, MIT), or superorganism as others call it.
 We believe this can only be achieved when social collaboration mechanisms are in place, an ecosystem for people to accelerate their growth, together.

 Maurik Dippel, co-founder of CircleLytics.